Costa Rica Car Rental: All Your Questions Answered

 What Should I do if I get pulled over by police?

 First off, don’t panic.
-The first time we got pulled over (just a routine check) we got so nervous because we have heard too many things about corrupt police in Central America.
+The first time we got pulled over (just a routine check) we got so nervous because we had heard too many things about corrupt police in Central America.

-In our experience, that doesn’t seem to be much of an issue here.
+In our experience, that doesn’t seem to be an issue here.
+The Costa Rican government really wants tourists to have a good experience, so there is very little corruption in that way.
 All the police we have dealt with have spoken English and been nice.

 You will likely need to show them your driver’s license, passport, and car rental agreement.